-Film admission: $10 general admission; $8 museum members
+Film admission: $12 general admission; $10 museum members.

 • Handicapped parking is available in the small Luce Pavilion lot on Victoria Street.
 Patrons using handicapped stalls should proceed to the main entrance on Kinau Street.

 For the hearing impaired: The Doris Duke Theatre is equipped with the Easy Listener Hearing Assistance System.
 You can pick up a receiver at the ticket counter.

+The Honolulu Museum of Art has had a film program since the 1930s, when it showed classic films in Central Courtyard.
+Screenings moved to what is now the Doris Duke Theatre in 1977.
 The theater was named in honor of Doris Duke, who was a generous philanthropist and supporter of Islamic art and culture, jazz and other music and performing arts.
-Anna Rice Cooke, Claire Booth Luce, and Doris Duke are connected by their contributions to the arts that continue to benefit the people of Hawai‘i.
-Anna Rice Cooke founded of the Honolulu Museum of Art; Claire Boothe Luce endowed the building that contains the museum’s theater; and the Doris Duke Foundation provided funds for the modernization and re-dedication of the theater in 2000.
+Anna Rice Cooke, Clare Boothe Luce, and Doris Duke are connected by their contributions to the arts that continue to benefit the people of Hawai‘i.
+Anna Rice Cooke founded of the Honolulu Museum of Art; Clare Boothe Luce endowed the building that contains the museum’s theater; and the Doris Duke Foundation provided funds for the modernization and re-dedication of the theater in 2000.